haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 • Pull together a disguise to pass as a city guard
 • Forge a document
-• Recall lore about a craft or trade • Win a game of skill Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 81
+• Recall lore about a craft or trade • Win a game of skill

 Spellcasting Ability
 Wizards use Intelligence as their spellcasting ability, which helps determine the saving throw DCs of spells they cast.